The Professional Soldier Athlete

 A Professional Soldier Athlete (PSA) is an expert and a volunteer certified in the profession of arms who constantly strives to improve one’s skills and abilities.
 A PSA is also totally fit—physically ready, nutritionally sound, mentally strong, and confident in their abilities and in those of the members of the team.
 The Army Operating Concept states, “the Future Army forces require the ability to identify, access, retain, and develop Soldiers with unsurpassed cognitive, physical, and social (moral-cultural) capabilities.”
 The Performance Triad is designed to fuel, enhance, and sustain human performance.
 Soldiers are like a complex weapons system.
 They need to understand both the performance benefits of positive nutrition behaviors and the loss of performance caused by poor nutrition habits.

 Soldiers must perform and excel at a professional level, just like any world-class athlete.
 Performance is a word Soldiers hear frequently throughout their military careers.
-They are rated on performance in training, on the job, and on Army Physical Fitness Tests.
+They are rated on performance in training, on the job, and on Army Physical Fitness Test or the Army Combat Fitness Test.
 Fueling for success optimizes Soldiers’ training and performance in combat or in garrison.

 Transforming Soldiers into the most lethal weapon in the DoD arsenal requires “performance fueling” to maximize mental and physical performance and resiliency without compromising long-term health.
 Fueling for performance enables top-level training, increases energy and endurance, shortens recovery time between activities, improves focus and concentration, and helps Soldiers look and feel better.